Recognized Developer Code of Conduct

 We would also ask that if you have a dispute, you first try to resolve it in a reasonable and private way, such as through private message.
 It is in no one’s interest to see your dirty laundry aired in public, and it looks much better for you to avoid conflicts on the site.

-Elite Recognized Developers of XDA, in additional to the above, are expected to be active on XDA regularly.
-While we all go away for vacation, exams, and other everyday life events; we would ask that if an Elite Recognized Developer intends to take a significant break from development, he or she stand down temporarily.
+Senior Recognized Developers of XDA, in additional to the above, are expected to be active on XDA regularly.
+While we all go away for vacation, exams, and other everyday life events; we would ask that if a Senior Recognized Developer intends to take a significant break from development, he or she stand down temporarily.
 You’re more than welcome back if and when you return, and we’d love to have you back, if a space becomes available.
-The reason for requesting this level of activity is because as an Elite Developer, you will be able to vote on the appointment of other Elite Developers in the future.
-If many Elite Developers disappeared, it would be troublesome gathering a sensible turnout.
+The reason for requesting this level of activity is because as a Senior Recognized Developer, you will be able to vote on the appointment of other Senior Recognized Developers in the future.
+If many Senior Developers disappeared, it would be troublesome gathering a sensible turnout.
 In addition, from time to time we will invite discussions on matters pertaining to the site, and it’s only fair that we try to ensure that the people most familiar with development and XDA have a chance at helping out.